UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 To demonstrate this we are going to create a Gaussian function and use it to generate an example dataset and generate a plot.
 We will then add some noise to it and use a masked array to filter out the noisy data.
 This represents the kind of processing that can be used for datasets such as a seismographs, where we would wish to isolate single events from noisy background data.

-Reminder: the Gaussian function is define by:
+Reminder: the Gaussian function is defined by:
 ![Gaussian function equation.](../fig/gauss_function.png)

 > ## Gaussian Function